 In 2021, PA Prevelige again graduated from Quinnipiac University with a Master of Business Administration degree.
 He is an alum of Sacred Heart University, where he earned a BA in History.
 He is an adjunct faculty member of the Sacred Heart University PA Program, and clinically instructs PA, medical and NP students from multiple programs.

 A native of South Florida, and forever a Miami Dolphins fan, PA Prevelige resides in Fairfield, Connecticut with his wife and young son, where he volunteers as chief of his local volunteer fire department.
+More than anything, he enjoys spending time with his family and traveling to see new sites with them.
 He sits on the Board of Directors of Operation Endeavor, a non-profit he helped form that is focused on rescuer education in impoverished nations and domestic disaster response.
 He has twice traveled to Nicaragua where he has endured harsh conditions to provide medical care to isolated, indigenous populations.
 He currently is serving a term as a member of the Town of Fairfield Board of Health.

 PA Prevelige is honored to have been recognized by his peers for some of his efforts.
 He was awarded the designation of Distinguished Fellow by the AAPA in 2021.
 The Sacred Heart University Alumni Association awarded him the Volunteer of the Year award in 2019.
 The Quinnipiac University PA Program bestowed the honor of the Distinguished Alumni Award in 2017.
 The Stratfield Volunteer Fire Department awarded him the Humanitarian Award in 2015.
 He has been the recipient of several ConnAPA awards, including twice with the President’s Award, the Initiative Award, the Leadership Award and a Certificate of Appreciation.